Welcome to Foreverbird Studio

 The government categorizes graphic design in a business category.
-It's under: Services > Business Services > Commercial Art & Graphic Design > and then there are over a dozen SIC codes for various types of industry terms under it, like graphic designer.
-You can use a specific SIC code to research businesses by sales volume, number of employees, location and a few other things.
+It's under Services > Business Services > Commercial Art & Graphic Design > and then there are over a dozen SIC codes for various types of industry terms under it, like a graphic designer.
+You can use a specific SIC code to research businesses by sales volume, the number of employees, the location and a few other things.
 You can look up the SIC code 733603 on http://www.referenceusa.com to get your own reports.
 I can gain access to their data for free using my local library card.
 It a great resource if you are looking got hire a graphic designer or looking to start your own graphic design business.
 I enjoy collaborating with graphic designers and although the industry is competitive I feel each designer has unique and valuable skills.

-Today I finished my new website - hosted by SquareSpace over a year ago and I work on updates weekly.
+I finished my website - hosted by SquareSpace over a year ago and I work on updates weekly.
 I decided it would be helpful to share my philosophy a little here about website projects.
 Technologies used in websites are changing quickly and once you start one it's just about time to think about updating it.
-If you have a small business it can be challenging to sift through all the marketing clutter and change your current website because you just don't have the time.
+If you have a small business it can be challenging to sift through all the options or change your current website because you just don't have the time.
 That is where I can help you.
 What follows is my process of changing my website service provider.

 - Wanting my site to be mobile friendly